AI Has Agency Now. What This Means for Work (And Workers)

 When asked how organizations must divide tasks between agents and humans, Mark says the degree of human involvement will depend on many factors.
 These include the decision's importance, the degree of trust in the AI agent’s recommendations, the consequences of a mistake, and the human worker's experience and judgment.

-Echoing the sentiment, Sreelesh Pillai, co-CEO at Zepic, says that the company’s AI agents operate independently, mimicking and amplifying human capability while allowing businesses to configure human involvement where necessary.
+Echoing this sentiment, Sreelesh Pillai, Co-CEO at Zepic, notes that the company’s AI agents operate independently, mimicking and amplifying human capabilities while allowing businesses to configure human involvement as needed.
+But as AI agents gain more autonomy and capability, talk around AI agents being a threat to human workers is rising.
+Let us understand that.

 Well, not really.